-6.3.1 Summary of the existing structural materials used on the project, including the material strengths specified on the original construction documents and the identification of any material(s) whose strength(s) is not defined on the original construction documents.
+6.3.1 Summary of the existing structural materials used on the project, including the material strengths specified on the original construction documents and the identification of any material whose strength is not defined on the original construction documents.

-6.3.2 Type and frequency of sampling and testing of each existing structural material.

-6.3.3 Locations of material sampling delineated on a key plan of the existing building.

-6.3.4 Identification of any qualified test data from the original construction used to fulfill the material testing requirements (in full or in part) in accordance with CEBC Section 319.2.
-Documentation of the original test results shall be included in the EDCR as an appendix.

-6.3.5 The EDCR shall address the repair of destructive testing.
-Unless immediate repair is required for safety or protection from deterioration, repair work shall be specified on the construction documents of the rehabilitation project and subject to inspection and DSA construction oversight at that time.
+- 6.3.2 Definition of material properties to be used in the structural analysis of the existing building and the design of the retrofit.
+Both lower bound and expected strengths shall be defined.
+If comprehensive testing is used to justify larger values than specified on the original drawings, the EDCR shall document the statistical basis for determining the lower bound and expected strengths based on the test results. - 6.3.3 Type and frequency of sampling and testing of each existing structural material. - 6.3.4 Locations of material sampling delineated on a key plan of the existing building. - 6.3.5 Identification of any qualified test data from the original construction used to fulfill the material testing requirements (in full or in part) in accordance with CEBC Section 319.2.
+Documentation of the original test results shall be included in the EDCR as an appendix. - 6.3.6 Repair requirements for destructive testing.
+Unless immediate repair is required for safety or protection from deterioration, repair work shall be specified on the construction documents of the rehabilitation project and is subject to inspection and DSA construction oversight at that time.